australiaAUPHU

 Green Initiatives

-Adoption of eco-friendly practices
+Adoption of best practices in sustainable fishing

 Environmental sustainability initiatives